HerrBertling/herrsiering.de/content/privacy.md

 I'm not tracking anything on this website.
 Isn't that nice?

 People writing an email will probably receive an answer.
 And I'll have their email address.
-Who would have thought!
+Who would have guessed, right?